Nepal

 Itinerary

-Day 12: Drop-off at Nepalgunj or Kathmandu airport
+Day 8: Drop-off at Nepalgunj airport

 Related tours